Polar auxin transport: Chemiosmotic model

 Polar auxin transport (PAT) is directional and active flow of auxin molecules through the plant tissues.
 The flow of auxin molecules through the neighboring cells is driven by carriers (type of membrane transport protein) in the cell-to-cell fashion (from one cell to other cell and then to the next one) and the direction of the flow is determined by the localization of the carriers on the plasma membrane in the concerned cells.

 The transport from cell to the neighboring one is achieved through relatively complex combination of several sub-processes.
 To explain the mechanism behind unique character of auxin transport through living cell files of the plant, the so-called chemiosmotic model was formulated.
-The mechanism was first proposed in the seventies by Ruberry and Sheldrake and this visionary prediction was finally proven in the 21st century.
+The mechanism was first proposed in the 1970s by Ruberry and Sheldrake and this visionary prediction was finally proven in the 21st century.

 The mechanism below describes the process in which auxin is trapped in the cell by the so-called acid trap and how it can then leave the cell only by activity of specific carriers, which control the directionality of the flow from cells and generally the direction of auxin transport through the whole plant body.